 For a buyer, the home inspection report gives a much better insight into whether the house has been well maintained or needs significant repairs.
 When you are not happy with the current state of the house, you may ask the seller for the address of the repair, or give you credit for the cost of the renovations at closing.

 Things To Consider Before Hiring a Home Inspector?

 Ask for a summary report before recruiting an inspector so you can see what the inspector contains and evaluate their comments.
-Some reports run 100 pages or longer, with photos in it.
-Other records are mostly short notice checkboxes.
+Some reports run 100 pages or longer, with photos in them.
+Other records are mostly short-notice checkboxes.

 A more extended report is not always better than that, so be cautious when a report appears ambiguous or unclear.
 Tell the inspector what the test contains and what is not.
 If you have particular questions about the house, make sure that your inspection discusses certain things.